Scared To Have A Baby Right Now? You Must Not Be Rich

 The “baby boom” predicted at the beginning of the pandemic is now widely acknowledged to have been a baby bust.
-Though there was an assumption that people would take the opportunity to procreate while stuck at home, instead states have reported large declines in birth rates for December 2020, nine months after lockdowns began in March.
+Though there was an assumption that people would take the opportunity to procreate while stuck at home, instead the U.S. has reported large declines in birth rates for December 2020, nine months after lockdowns began in March.

-This shouldn’t come as such a surprise.
-As long ago as June 2020, the Brookings Institution predicted that there would be up to half a million fewer babies born in 2021 than in 2019 (3.3 vs. 3.8 million) due to the economic recession resulting from the pandemic.
+This shouldn’t come as such a shock.
+As long ago as June 2020, the Brookings Institution based in Washington, D.C. predicted that there would be up to half a million fewer babies born in 2021 than in 2019 (3.3 vs. 3.8 million) due to the economic recession resulting from the pandemic.
 (They recently announced they believe that prediction is still on track.)
 They based this expectation on fertility trends during past cataclysmic events like the 1918 Spanish Flu and the 2008 recession; after the latter, the birth rate decreased by 9%.
 This would make 2021’s birth rate an all-time historic low.

 Advertisement

-This isn’t exactly surprising to economists, who say that financial stability is key to driving desire to have kids.
+This isn’t exactly surprising to economists, who say that financial stability plays a huge role in the desire to have kids.
 Meanwhile, higher unemployment, like the historic job losses we have seen in the past year, particularly among women; high-mortality events such as the pandemic; and the stress resulting from both, are all associated with lower birth rates.

 The “unromantic” part of fertility is that it’s always primarily been driven by economics, says Dr. Hannes Schwandt, an economics professor at Northwestern University’s School of Education and Social Policy, who researches the connections between economics and fertility.
 What appears to be new during COVID, however, is that among wealthier and more financially stable people, fertility actually seems to have shot up.
 There is no firm data for this yet, and Schwandt said there isn’t likely to be for a while.
-But a survey conducted by the Guttmacher Institute in spring of 2020 shows that at least some women saw the pandemic as an optimal time to get pregnant.
-Despite the fact that one-third of women wanted to delay pregnancy or have fewer children because of the pandemic, with Black, Latina, and lower-income women more likely to say they want to do so; at the same time, only 17% of women said they wanted to have a child sooner or have more children.
+But a survey conducted by the Guttmacher Institute in spring of 2020 shows that at least some people saw the pandemic as an optimal time to get pregnant.
+While one-third of surveyed women wanted to delay pregnancy or have fewer children because of the pandemic, with Black, Latina, and lower-income women more likely to say they want to do so, 17% said they wanted to have a child sooner or have more children.

-“For some people, like those with the ability to work from home and who have reduced work travel, this may be an easier time to have a child” study author and Guttmacher Institute Principal Research Scientist Laura Lindberg told Refinery29.
+“For some people, like those with the ability to work from home and who have reduced work travel, this may be an easier time to have a child,” study author and Guttmacher Institute Principal Research Scientist Laura Lindberg, PhD, told Refinery29.
 “Additionally, some families are increasing their savings — those with steady paychecks and less opportunities to spend their income on things like travel or dining out.
 This may also make those families feel more secure having children during the pandemic.”

 Advertisement